criticalart/calos/README.md

 # calOS
 Arch/Hyprland OS based on Omarchy with extensive edits.
 Much less opinionated.
 Much less bloat.
-If you would like to try this on your own distro you **must** make certain changes that will be specified towards the bottom of this page.
 This OS was designed for myself alone and will require certain changes to work properly on your build.
 Desktop highly recommended. **DO NOT try this out unless you are somewhat competent with a terminal.** This does not support updates via Omarchy.
 You must know how to update Arch yourself and all the maintenence that comes alongside it.

 ## Changes

 ### System

 * No longer forces disk encryption.
 You may choose any filesystem you would like.
 (You should still use btrfs though).
 * Plymouth is no longer supported or used.
-In its place is a tty/drop-in script to log a specific user into Hyprland automatically with a bash_profile script. **Must be edited to properly work on your own PC.**
+In its place is a tty/drop-in script to log a specific user into Hyprland automatically with a bash_profile script. **Can be configured in skip-username.conf.**
 * **Heavily** debloated the initial install.
 Final package count is ~650.
 Many re-installs went into figuring out what can and can't be removed.
 * No longer a dev-oriented build.
 Removed most, if not all, traces of dev environments.
 If you use your PC for browsing/gaming, this is for you.
 * Customized boot-message shell script that allows you to launch or perform any command from the first, and only first, terminal window.
 Want to start your session with fastfetch or fortune displayed?
 Go for it.
 Easily customizable in your .bashrc after install.